 The School of Public Health values and supports both job-related and career-related professional development activities for our staff.
-These activities are wide-ranging and the possibilities abundant, organized into the following five categories:
+These activities are wide-ranging and the possibilities abundant:

 Campus Workshops, Trainings, Courses, and Coaching